eddow/v-semantic/docs/concepts/form.md

 # TODO: manage end-page notes
 ### Creating a `Field.Input`

 To create a custom `Field.Input` from scratch, one has to use it as a mixin.
-The component will therefore have `name` defined as a property and an `internalName` to use as the input name `<input :name="internalName" />` in order for the labels to be managed.
+The component will therefore have `property` defined as a property and an `name` to use as the input name `<input :name="name" />` in order for the labels to be managed.

 ```typescript
 import {Field} from 'v-semantic'